guardian/facia-tool/README.md

 ### Credentials

-You need valid developer credentials for `cmsFronts` and `workflow.s3Read`.
+You need the following credentials:
+- cmsFronts - developer
+- workflow - S3 Read
+- capi - API Gateway invocation
 You can get keys temporary keys from `janus`.
 You can copy these credentials manually from `janus`

 You can also get credentials for *facia-tool* by using feria: